-Zachary C. Steinert-Threlkeld is an assistant professor of Public Policy at the UCLA Luskin School of Public Affairs.
+Zachary C. Steinert-Threlkeld is an Assistant Professor of Public Policy and Political Science at the University of California, Los Angeles (UCLA).

 His research interests are at the border of international and comparative politics, exploiting in particular vast social media data to study subnational conflict.
 His current research focuses on the mobilization of mass protest during the Arab Spring and Ukraine’s Euromaidan protests, as well as elite behavior and state repression in authoritarian regimes.